- K-State home

 - Course Descriptions

-Modern Languages Course Descriptions Spring 2025
+Modern Languages Course Descriptions Summer and Fall 2025

 Arabic

-ARAB 101 - Arabic I |
+ARAB 101 - Arabic I Offered Fall & Spring In-person and online |

-Teaches students how to write and verbalize the alphabets; pronounce introductory and intermediate level words, form sentences and refine grammar. |
+Teaches students how to write and verbalize the alphabets; pronounce introductory and intermediate level words, form sentences and refine grammar.

-ARAB 102 - Arabic II |
+ARAB 102 - Arabic II Offered Spring semesters In-person and online |

 This intermediate Arabic course focuses on developing skills in text reading, understanding written and spoken Modern Standard Arabic and in writing and speaking grammatically structured more complex sentences.
 Emphasis will be memorizing current usage vocabulary, and on understanding details of the principal grammatical rule communications. used in formal.